johalun/crossrust/README.md

 It will also cross compile a hello world crate and execute on the remote machine.

+This is not meant to be a solution that works for everyone out of the box but hopefully it can help you get started to create your cross compile environment.

 ## Prerequisites

 A real or virtual FreeBSD 11 or 12 (10 or older is untested) machine.